-The Lottery adopted GASB Statement No. 87, Leases, effective July 1, 2021.
+The Lottery adopted GASB Statement No. 87, Leases.
 The objective of GASB 87 is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 The statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases.
 GASB 87 establishes a single model for lease accounting based on the principle that leases are financings of the right to use an underlying asset.
 Under GASB 87, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-The Lottery assessed its current contracts and determined that as of June 30, 2022, it had no leases that were subject to the provisions of GASB 87.
 More information on the Lottery's leased assets can be found in Note 8.